JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ### Step 5: Add Metrics Tags

-Right now, our metrics does not contain much data to identify which application and endpoint has been called.
-When you have a lot more metrics coming from different sources, you will have to know the origin of your data.
+Right now, our metrics do not contain much data to identify which application and endpoint have been called.
+When you have a lot more metrics coming from different applications, you will have to know the origin of your metrics.

-We can add tags to our metrics, which will be used to filter them.
+To do this, we can add tags to our metrics, which will be used to filter them.

 We can add Global Tags, such as the ServiceName: